-- 1. The majority of the first floor wood joists are completely collapsed into the crawl space and only minor portion of the floor system stayed in place.
-The first floor area is in poor and unsafe condition.
-The extent of the collapsed floor is to the point that makes it difficult to walk inside the house.
-Please see attached photographs. - 2.
-The existing wood stair and railing is also affected by the collapse of the floor and they are in very poor and unsafe condition. - 3.
+- 1. The majority of the first-floor wood joists are completely collapsed into the crawl space and only minor portion of the floor system stayed in place.
+The first-floor area is in poor and unsafe condition.
+The extent of the collapsed floor is to the point that makes it difficult to walk inside the house. - 2.
+The existing wood stair and railing is also affected by the collapse of the floor, and they are in very poor and unsafe condition. - 3.
 Second floor joists are also affected by first floor collapse and appeared to be in poor and unsafe condition at this time. - 4.
 In order to repair and replace the interior of the house, the entire first and most or all of second floor framing shall be removed, leaving only the exterior walls in place. - 5.
 Condition of the exterior walls of this house are unknown and requires additional investigation, in order to completely verify their condition. - 6.
-Much of the original electrical system still in place, which represents a potential fire hazard, due to the use of outdated cloth wiring. - 7.
-Finished floor of the house appeared to be below the minimum FEMA flood elevation criteria. - 8.
-Despite relatively fair condition of this house from outside, due to the extent of the damage to interior of the house, which include first floor, second floor, damaged interior stud walls, damaged existing stair, the entire interior of the main house needs to be demolished and completely replaced with new. - 9.
-Sub-standard windows and door shall be replaced with new, to comply with the requirements of South Florida Building Code. - 10.
-All damaged concrete beams, some with exposed reinforcing, require complete structural restoration. - 11.
+The one story detached guest house at North side of property appeared to be in fair condition at this time. - 7.
+Much of the original electrical system still in place, which represents a potential fire hazard, due to the use of outdated cloth wiring. - 8.
+Finished floor of the house appeared to be below the minimum FEMA flood elevation criteria. - 9.
+Despite relatively fair condition of this house from outside, due to the extent of the damage to interior of the house, which include first floor, second floor, damaged interior stud walls, damaged existing stair, the entire interior of the main house needs to be demolished and completely replaced with new. - 10.
+Sub-standard windows and door shall be replaced with new, to comply with the requirements of South Florida Building Code. - 11.
+All damaged concrete beams, some with exposed reinforcing, require complete structural restoration. - 12.
 A/C unit requires replacement.